SerjMartin/Feature-Walls-Ceilings/README.md

 ### Future Feature

  - Create a way for the user to rate the website.
- - Add a page were people can leave their experience with us.
+ - Add a page where people can leave their experience with us.

 ## Testing